learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 The `artist_id` of 1 points to the row in the Artist table where the id is 1.
 And the `genre_id` of 1 points to the row in the Genre table where the id is 1.

-These foreign keys, in conjunction with the ActiveRecord association macros (`belongs_to`, `has_many`, `has_many through`) will allow us to many ActiveRecord queries (more on that later) to get an artist's songs or genres, a song's artist or genre, and a genre's songs and artists
+These foreign keys, in conjunction with the ActiveRecord association macros (`belongs_to`, `has_many`, `has_many through`) will allow us query to get an artist's songs or genres, a song's artist or genre, and a genre's songs and artists entirely through ActiveRecord provided methods on our classes.

 ### Some Notes